-2,217 Casualties, including killed and wounded (shooters were not included in this total) 799 LA418 were killed in 250 incidents
+2,217 Casualties, including killed and wounded bhooters were not included in this total) 7,99 Were killed in 250 incidents Repropulying properties of incidents and wounded by the service of the ser

 Yes No

 - ☐ Your community or organization is adequately committed to preparing for, responding to, and recovering from an active shooter/hostile event incident in a coordinated manner not only internally but in partnership with other organizations. - Individuals in your community have discussed and have planned for coordinated roles in the event of an incident. - You know what is expected of you in your job role if an incident occurs. - You have a planning team that integrates public and private partners in your community that creates active shooter/hostile event plans together. - You participate in planning or training with organizations outside of your own. - ☐ Based on your needs and risk assessments, you have adequate supplies and resources to meet the mission of preparing, responding, and recovering from an event. - You have adequate financial resources to prepare for, respond to, and recover from an incident.